leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/4chatmantsnf_time_and_space_in_narrative_framework_chatman.md

 Summary: The manipulation of time exists either temporally or spatially.
 ELEMENT: TIME
 KNOWLEDGE TYPE: TACIT
+CORE: TT-3404 Time and Temporality
+TIER: Tier 2
+REASON: Focuses on how time and space are managed within narratives, aligning with "Time and Temporality".
 ---
 - [1.
 Title: Chatman's Time and Space in Narrative Framework](#1-title-chatmans-time-and-space-in-narrative-framework)
 - [2.
 Key Concepts](#2-key-concepts)